 Acacia Forest Industries Sdn Bhd (AFI) is a plantation forestry company that was formed as a Joint Venture company in 2003 between Sabah Forestry Development Authority (SAFODA), a Sabah Government department set up for plantation forestry development projects in Sabah, and a private company, now known as Hijauan Bengkoka Plantations Sdn Bhd (HBP).
 AFI is governed in equal parts by a Board of six Directors, with the Chairman of the AFI Board nominated by SAFODA.
-The AFI management team is led by the General Manager who reports to the AFI Board.
+The AFI management team is led by the Chief Executive Officer who reports to the AFI Board.
 AFI is involved in plantation forestry on Government Gazette land in the Bengkoka peninsular in North East Borneo.
 AFI is operated as a sustainable and responsible plantation forestry company planting fast-growing tropical hardwoods of predominantly Eucalyptus species for sale into the Saw Log and Chip Log markets.
 It replants every tree that is harvested and will continue to do so until 2060.

 We believe that the logs we sell to our customers should only be employed in adding value to society and not used in any way that is detrimental to the environment.
 For us, that means selling only to responsible customers with similar values and ideals to ourselves We are committed to giving our customers confidence that the products they buy from us are responsibly grown and harvested through our Forest Stewardship Council ® (FSC®) certification and compliance with the International Finance Corporation’s Performance Standards.
 This brings opportunities to develop closer and deeper relationships with a smaller number of suppliers and contractors, giving us more visibility over our supply chain and the ability to work in close partnership with suppliers and contractors to ensure they adhere to our ethical and sustainability standards.